fightforlife/docker_hyperion/README.md

 # docker_hyperion
 Hyperion Ambilight server in a Docker Container

+#### Open Problems:
+This image is not working with the docker bridge mode.
+It always disconnects from kodi.
+If you use --network host without the Port formwarding it works.
+I need to check on this!!

 #### What is it for?:
 I like to have most of my services in their own docker containers.
 As I could not find a fitting container I startet building one myself.
 This is the first image i have ever done.
 The goal is to provide a standalone service for the hyperion ambilight.
 This way I can have multiple picture sources (Kodi instances) running on different computers and cann still use the same Ambilight.